box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 ## Summary

-Templates are a form of signing structured documents where the signature requirements are already defined, and placed on the document.
+Templates are a form of signing structured documents where the signature requirements are already defined and placed on the document.

-This not only keeps your contract management team happy, but it also creates a consistent and low level of effort process for your users.
+This not only keeps your contract management team happy, but it also creates a process which is consistent and requires a low level of effort from your users.

 Finally if your document signature requirements have a lot of options, you can pre-populate these from another data source and save the user some time.